RichardThiessen/UTM_data_logger/README.md

 The application expects ASCII float values, one per line:

 ```
-45.123456
+45.123456 gf
-46.234567
+46.234567 gf
-47.345678
+47.345678 gf
 ```

-Tests are automatically delimited by gaps in data transmission (adaptive timeout detection).
+There is no explicit test end marker.
+The machine just stops sending data.
+The software wait for no new data to have been received to mark a test as having ended.

 ### Export

+Export is done to the clipboard by copying selected tests.

-Tab-separated values suitable for pasting into spreadsheets:
+The format is tab-separated values suitable for pasting into spreadsheets:

 ```
 Mean    Peak    Low     Stdev